Arnklit/ShellFurGodot/README.md

 Breakdown of *Very Fine* texture - Left to right: Combined pattern texture, R channel, G channel, B channel and A channel.
 ![image](https://user-images.githubusercontent.com/4955051/111150649-41bdc600-8586-11eb-9dad-9def3a252be1.png)

 The easiest way to do this is to use this [file](https://github.com/Arnklit/media/blob/main/ShellFurAdd-on/pattern_examples.ptex) which shows examples of how I generate fur textures.
-It is made in the free Texture generation program [Material Maker](https://github.com/RodZill4/material-maker).
+It is made in the free texture generation program [Material Maker](https://github.com/RodZill4/material-maker).

 Be sure to enable *Filter*, *Mipmaps* and *Anisotropic* and set *Srgb* to *Disable* when importing your own pattern textures.